 You will receive an automated email confirming that we have received your

-application and will be in contact as per the following stages:
+application (remember to check your SPAM/junk if you do not hear from us).
+We will be in contact as per the following stages:

-- If you meet the entry requirements or have qualifications pending you will then be invited in for an interview
+- if you meet the entry requirements you will be offered an unconditional place on the course.

 - Unsuccessful – you have not met the entry requirements for this course and are advised to contact the Student Advice Centre to discuss alternative options which may be available to you.

-Once an offer is received, you must reply within 10 working days or risk losing your
+Once an offer is received, you must reply within 14 days or risk losing your

 Once you have accepted your offer you will be sent out instructions about student